freaktechnik/justintv-stream-notifications/providers.md

 ![Ustream logo](/img/ustream.png)
 -------
 [Ustream](http://ustream.tv) is another one of the age-old providers without any content focus.
+It was aquired by IBM.

 ### Features